ventx/terraform-aws-cloudfront-s3-static-site/README.md

 - `create_hosted_zone`
     >Optional: If set to 'true' the named root domain will be created.
 Defaults to 'false'

-- `profile`
-    >Profile which to use for creation of resources

 - `root_domain_name`
     >Root domain name for the site

-- `region`
-    >AWS region to use for the resources

 - `index_document`
     >Optional: Name of the index file.
 Defaults to *index.html*